PART 12: THE CLARKE SIDE

 Clarke gulped down more juice.
 “Seems as well thought out as all your plans,” he congratulated.

-“And I presume you’ve worked out how to attach it as well?”
+“And I’m guessing you’ve worked out how to attach it as well?”

 Julie swept a few strands of her curly hair back off her shoulder.
 “Naturally.
 She has a dinner date with Bill after tomorrow’s football game, and will thus be showering at the school after cheerleading.
 Since she does not wear her hairband in the shower, this provides the perfect opportunity.
 Even if she stumbles upon the device later, there won’t be anything linking it to me.
 In the meantime, all I have to do is flip this switch…” Julie paused to do just that. “…and I’ll know exactly where she is by looking at this receiver screen.”

 Clarke moved to take a look at the screen in question.
 “Does a flashing light indicate where that transmitting thing is?” he wondered.
 Julie nodded, pursing her lips as they both examined the display.
 “And you said there’s only one of these transmitter things?
 Which is in this room?”
 Julie nodded again.